I am super excited to share my pinecone wreath I made from recycled pinecones from other projects.

-To make this pinecone wreath you will need abut 50 assorted pinecone.
+To make this pinecone wreath you will need abut 50 assorted pinecones.
 Every year I go searching for pinecones to add to my collections.
-They are lots of different sizes that drop off the pine trees.
-My favorite is the jumbo size that I picked for this tutorial, I chose a combination of small one and medium ones.
+I chose a combination of small one and medium ones.
 If you don’t have any laying around you can find them on Amazon or your local crafts stores.

 - Organize everything ahead of time